tsgates/arch-wiki-markdown/wiki/Cairo_Compmgr.md

 To start Cairo Composite Manager, simply run:

     $ cairo-compmgr

+If it runs for a few seconds and then crashes taking the terminal with it, open the Cairo Composite Manager and disable the 'Freeze' plugin:

+    $ cairo-compmgr --configure

 To have it load every time you start X, you can add it to your ~/.xinitrc :